LessaAugusto/dotfiles/README.md

 unless you use the proper settings.
 You'll need to go to settings (CMD + ,) and add or edit the following values:

-* for Droid Font Awesome: `"terminal.integrated.fontFamily": "Droid Sans Mono Awesome"`
+* For Droid Font Awesome: `"terminal.integrated.fontFamily": "Droid Sans Mono Awesome"`
-* for Source Code Pro: `"terminal.integrated.fontFamily": "Source Code Pro for Powerline"`
+* For Source Code Pro: `"terminal.integrated.fontFamily": "Source Code Pro for Powerline"`
-* for Meslo: `"terminal.integrated.fontFamily": "Meslo LG M for Powerline"`
+* For Meslo: `"terminal.integrated.fontFamily": "Meslo LG M for Powerline"`
-* for other fonts you'll need to check the font name in Font Book.
+* For other fonts you'll need to check the font name in Font Book.
-* You can also set the fontsize e.g.: "terminal.integrated.fontSize": 14
+* You can also set the fontsize e.g.: "terminal.integrated.fontSize": 14.

 ## Credits